 - Cabo Airport Transportation – Convenient transportation to your hotel with plenty of options from private vans to luxury transportation.

 - Rent a Car – Depends on your plans.
 If you aren’t venturing outside the city and are staying at a convenient location, I wouldn’t rent a car.
+But if you do want to explore outside of the city, a rental car will make things much easier.

 - Taxis – Lower costs but can be hit or miss.